-Additional areas, such as manpower, ESOH, and systems engineering, that are analyzed during program plan development provide indicators for additional risk.
-The program office should consider these areas for early assessment, since failure to do so could cause significant consequences in the program’s latter phases.
+Additional areas, such as manpower, ESOH, and systems engineering, that are analyzed during program plan development provide indicators for the additional risk.
+The program office should consider these areas for early assessment, since failure to do so could cause significant consequences in the program’s later phases.

 AcqLinks and References: